aschmidt75/mcollective-docker-agent/README.md

 ##What##

 This is a simple MCollective Agent for the Docker API.
-It uses the [geku/docker-client](https://github.com/geku/docker-client) to access the docker API.
+It uses [geku/docker-client](https://github.com/geku/docker-client) to access the docker API.
 On the other end it exposes the services as actions within the mcollective agent.
 An mcollective application allows for easy rpc calls on multiple container hosts.